nanosoftlk/EntityFramework.Docs/entity-framework/core/querying/tags.md

 ORDER BY [f].[Location].STDistance(@__myLocation_0) DESC
 ```

-It is also possible to use multi-line strings as query tags.
+It's also possible to use multi-line strings as query tags.
 For example:

 ``` csharp
 var results = Limit(GetNearestFriends(myLocation), 25).TagWith(